 - Be prepared to pay for advice: I’ve found that good advice is never expensive.
 In fact, it’s much cheaper than learning from your property investment mistakes.

 - Not everything that glitters is gold: often when you start out it can be tempting to see opportunities everywhere.
 The problem is you don’t yet have the perspective to decide what is a good investment and what is not.

-The residential property market is worth well over six trillion dollars today and over the next decade, it will increase in value by billions and billions of dollars.
+The residential property market is worth well over seven trillion dollars today and over the next decade, it will increase in value by billions and billions of dollars.

 If you get it right, you can have your share.